 Note: All students must complete a CPR-C level course or equivalent prior to entering intern clinic.

 Many acupuncture programs in the United States offer students a trip to China.
-Bastyr University offers students something more: a monthlong for-credit externship that uniquely prepares practitioners to work in integrative settings, with high patient volumes, and with people who have serious and unusual illnesses.
+Bastyr University offers students something more: a three-week long elective-credit externship that uniquely prepares practitioners to work in integrative settings, with high patient volumes, and with people who have serious and unusual illnesses.

-Students in Bastyr's graduate acupuncture programs can spend a month or more in the fall studying abroad and learning traditional Chinese medicine (TCM) at two of China's most prestigious schools, Shanghai University of Traditional Chinese Medicine or the Chengdu University of Traditional Chinese Medicine.
+Students in Bastyr's graduate acupuncture programs can spend three weeks or more in the fall studying abroad and learning traditional Chinese medicine (TCM) at two of China's most prestigious schools, Shanghai University of Traditional Chinese Medicine or the Chengdu University of Traditional Chinese Medicine.

 The trip maximizes students' hands-on clinical training by putting them in both outpatient and inpatient settings in teaching hospitals.
 In a typical day, students shadow Chinese teaching physicians as they make rounds, check tongues and pulses, perform tests, make herb/medication changes, and sometimes recommend or administer acupuncture treatments.